|Sustainable Development Goals|

-Biodiversity management is an important issue that PTT has included in the PTT Group Quality, Security, Safety, Health and Environment (QSHE) Policy.
-The policy aims to promote systematic biodiversity protection and management.
-PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the supply chain in order to avoid and minimize any potential risk which could negatively impact biodiversity and vulnerable ecosystem services within the project areas.
+Biodiversity management is one of the material issues PTT has included in the PTT Group Quality, Security, Safety, Health and Environment (QSHE) Policy.
+The policy aims to promote, protect and minimize environmental impacts, while preserving biodiversity and the ecosystem.
+PTT incorporates biodiversity issues into its decision-making processes and business operations throughout the business value chain in order to avoid and minimize any potential risk which could negatively impact biodiversity and vulnerable ecosystem services within the project areas.
 To this end, the following approaches are implemented:

-- Integration of biodiversity risk management through PTT Group's QSHE Policy;
+- Integration of biodiversity risk management in accordance to PTT Group's QSHE Policy;

 - Management of areas with vulnerable biodiversity, or those in nearby, to ensure compliance with required regulations, standards, and work procedures established for PTT Group’s ecosystem service and biodiversity management;

 - Demonstrate commitment to achieving a no-net-loss of biodiversity in scope of management control; and

 - Enhance biodiversity values, beyond the scope of operation areas and vicinity, through community investments or partnerships with external organizations, such as Mangrove Forest Ecosystem Learning Center, Wang Chang Forest Learning Center, to name a few.